 Following a major accident or injury, you may have been treated at a specialist major trauma centre or major trauma unit and received specialist trauma care and rehabilitation.
 Following this, you may also receive some level of ongoing treatment and support in the community but services, and their availability can vary all over the country.

 Boyes Turner strives to ensure, where possible, that there is continuity of rehabilitation, treatment and care throughout your personal injury claim to enable you to maximise your recovery and independence and rebuild your life.

 What is rehabilitation?

 Rehabilitation involves therapy and treatment to minimise the impact of disabling changes brought about by an accident or injury.
 The aim of rehabilitation is to help patients achieve a better level of physical and psychological function.
-This can include physiotherapy, occupational therapy and other sorts of treatment relevant to the type of injury.
+This can include:

 Rehabilitation is particularly important in situations where a serious injury has been caused such as an amputation, birth injury, brain injury, medical negligence, motorbike accident, road traffic accident or spinal injury.

 When does rehabilitation start?

 After the acute phase of hospital treatment following a serious injury, which is likely to involve surgery and/or monitoring and observation, patients undergo the rehabilitation phase of their recovery.
 This will continue until they reach a stage where they can be discharged from hospital to home or to another rehabilitation service.